django-haystack/django-haystack/docs/faceting.rst

   #.
 The search engine will return the counts it sees for that match.
   #.
 You display those counts to the user and provide them with a link.
   #.
 When the user chooses a link, you narrow the search query to only include
-     those conditions and display the rests, potentially with further facets.
+     those conditions and display the results, potentially with further facets.

 .. note::